babelyaga/simon/README.md

 - Hooking it up to a backend for global high scores

 ## Easter Egg

-I've hidden a little surprise in the game that triggers after a period of inactivity.
+There is a reason why the app's name is "Simon Said" instead of "Simon Says" I've hidden a little surprise in the game that triggers after a period of inactivity.
 See if you can find it!

 Thanks for checking out my project.
 I had a blast making it and I hope you enjoy playing!
 Feel free to reach out if you have any questions or suggestions.
 Now, how far can you get in Simon Says?